We are now accepting applicants for the 2021-2022 school year!

 Interns assist with the placement of children, communicate with foster families by phone, and attend scheduled and unannounced home visits.
 The intern will work with foster families to ensure that all foster children’s developmental, emotional, therapeutic, intellectual and medical needs are being met.
 They will also provide ongoing support, skill building, and support to foster families while monitoring family dynamics.
 The intern will work collaboratively with county caseworkers, GALs, therapists, school staff and foster families.

 The music therapy internship focuses on individual therapy with music therapy as the primary modality.
 This intern will work closely alongside the music therapist during individual and group sessions.

 *This is the only program at Mount Saint Vincent that accepts undergraduate and graduate level student interns.

 The school social work internship focuses on implementing interventions within the school setting.
 This intern will work closely with the school social worker to run school based groups, write Behavior Intervention Plans, participate in IEP meetings, and assist with crisis intervention.
 There is also the possibility for case management and individual/family therapy experience.

 Résumés and cover letters are accepted starting in January.
-Interviews take place in late January, February, and early March, with all decisions made by mid-March.
-Due to the high number of applicants, not all applicants who submit résumés are selected for interviews.
+Not all applicants who submit résumés are selected for interviews.
 Interviews are conducted by the Internship Coordinator with the possible direct clinical supervisor being present as well.

-If you have questions or are interested in applying to Mount Saint Vincent’s internship program, please send a résumé and cover letter to Jessica Pfeiffer at email@example.com.
+If you have questions or are interested in applying to Mount Saint Vincent’s internship program, please send a résumé and cover letter to Maggie O’Connor.
+She can also be reached at 303-318-1764.
 Thank you for your interest!